bjorng/erlang-org/_posts/2025-05-20-highlights-otp-28.md

 Erlang/OTP 28 introduces a warning for using the old style `catch Expr`, instead of `try ... catch ... end`.

+The more simplistic `catch Expr` is problematic in that it catches _all_ exceptions and can therefore hide bugs.
+For example, if the intention is to catch exceptions raised by `throw/1`, the old-style `catch` will also catch runtime errors.

-The more simplistic `catch Expr` has some subtle behaviors, especially in corner cases.
+has some subtle behaviors, especially in corner cases.
 Those unwanted behaviors can make debugging and maintaining code containing them more difficult.
 Using its alternative `try ... catch ... end` offers better clarity.

-To facilitate the eventual removal of the old-style catch, the compiler now has an option `warn_deprecated_catch`.
+In a future release, the use of the old `catch` construct will by default result in compiler warnings.
+To facilitate removing usages of the old-style `catch`, the compiler now has an option `warn_deprecated_catch`.
 It can be enabled on the project level or the module level, in order to prevent new uses of the old-style catch.

-On the other hand, if you need to suppress the warning for legacy code.
-You can add the compile option `-compile(nowarn_deprecated_catch).` But this is only a temporary solution. `catch Expr` will be completely removed in the future.
+If you have added `warn_deprecated_catch` at the project-level, the warning can be suppressed in individual modules that have not yet been updated by adding the `-compile(nowarn_deprecated_catch)` to them.

 Here are some common uses of the old style `catch Expr`.
 We will show how to replace them with `try ... catch ... end` and briefly explain why it is